 - Shelly Gray demonstrates several creative uses for Ziploc bags and cereal box cardboard.

-- Ms. Hepburn shows how to prevent pushing and shoving near her first graders' cubbies.
+- Ms. Hepburn shows how to prevent pushing and shoving near her first grade students' cubbies.
 Her other video explains how to organize student work in folders.

 Middle School Classroom Videos